-When you need a good laugh, check out these cringe-worthy, terrible book covers!
-These are the classics like you’ve never seen…or read!
+When you need a good laugh, check out these cringe-worthy, terrible book covers for literary classics!
+These are good books with bad covers; the classics like you’ve never seen…or read!

 Terrible Book Covers for Classic Novels

 Publishers–and individuals–are constantly churning out new editions of the classics.
 Many classics are in the public domain, so anyone can repackage them and try to earn a buck or two by offering their specimens on Amazon.

 As a book blogger, I’m constantly linking to excellent books here on the site, and I always try to link to a good edition.
 Believe me, it can be hard to find a good edition.
 I’ve run across numerous misleading and just downright ridiculous book covers, ones that certainly don’t give you an accurate picture of the book they’re trying to portray.

 While I’ve avoided sharing these silly book covers in my “serious” blog posts, I have been saving up a nice little stash of them.
 Today I’m unlocking the vault to present you with some of the most hilariously bad book covers I’ve had the pleasure (misfortune?) to come across.
 This is bad book cover design at its finest.